navaz-alani/splitter/README.md

 After the targets and items blocks have been parsed, each target is printed (to stdout), along with the amount accumulated while splitting the items.

-Secondly, a simple parser for the `splitter` syntax was created.
+Secondly, a simple lexer for the `splitter` syntax was created.
 The parser can be compiled by running `make build`, which will produce an output binary called `splitter`.
 The test file (`test.splitter`) can be interpreted by running `splitter tests/test.splitter`.

 The file operations used in the source code are cross-platform compatible and therefore, there should not be many issues with the program.

 Features such as being able to switch between exemptions and inclusions in the item definition are to be implemented.
+There are also plans to use a program like `yacc` or `bison` to perform the parsing instead.

 Collaboration is welcome (and appreciated) through GitHub.